zammad/zammad-documentation/install/includes/manage-services.rst

    $ # Zammad service to start all services at once
    $ systemctl (status|start|stop|restart) zammad

-   $ # Zammads internal puma server (relevant for display the web app)
+   $ # Zammads internal puma server (relevant for displaying the web app)
    $ systemctl (status|start|stop|restart) zammad-web

    $ # Zammads background worker - relevant for all delayed- and background jobs